geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Our hearts by tenderest friendship were allied,

-And some few weeks had made me Alfred's bride :
+And some few weeks had made me Alfred's bride:

 At length with novel charms expands the scene,

-The wood retiring left a narrow green ;
+The wood retiring left a narrow green;

 On either side, with various verdure crowned, 530